BridgesLab/CushingAcromegalyStudy/scripts/scripts-obesity/tissue-weight-analysis.md

 The p-value from the Levene's test were 0.3496128 for HFD.
-Based on this a Welch's *t* test was performed with a p-value of **3.7377627&times; 10^-14^**.
+Based on this a Student's *t* test was performed with a p-value of **9.2083744&times; 10^-14^**.

 For NCD the Levene's test had a p-value of and  0.2678086, so equal variance could be assumed.
-Based on this, a Student's *t*-test had a p-value of **0.5452112** for NCD.
+Based on this, a Student's *t*-test had a p-value of **1.1220172&times; 10^-4^** for NCD.

 Based on a 2-way ANOVA with Diet and Group as the interacting covariates there was a significant interaction between diet and treatment: